yaikobzeray/dev-journal/activity_log.md

 Configured Flutter CI/CD pipeline with GitHub Actions for automated builds.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Thursday, 22 August 2024 — Entry 1

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*